 - Lavender Essential Oil – This well known essential oil has calming and healing properties.
 Due to the highly antimicrobial, anti-fungal, antibacterial and antiseptic aspects of this oil, it is great for treating acne.
 Since lavender oil on its own can dry out the skin, mixing it with shea butter is ideal.

-- Geranium Essential Oil – This oil is can assist with everything from premature aging to hormonal acne to preventing sun damage, inflammation, and puffiness.
+- Geranium Essential Oil – As one of the more popular oils to mix wth shea butters, geranium oil can assist with everything from premature aging to hormonal acne to preventing sun damage, inflammation, and puffiness.

 If there is a favorite essential oil of yours that did not make it on this list, you can also use that when creating your blend.
 Don’t be afraid to get creative and even trying mixing some scents together to create a custom blend.